 Sarangpur Hanuman Temple is one of the sacred and holy temples in Swaminarayan Sampraday.
 It is a belief that the statue of Lord Hanuman was found in this well before about 350 years and the temple was constructed at the same place.
 This temple is the place to get rid of the evils and is one of the most famous temples in India.

 Sheetala Devi Mandir, Gurugram is in the suburb of Guru Dronacharya’s birth place in the state of Haryana.
-During the month of Chaitra (March-April), this place looks like a Kumbh-Mela.
+During the month of Chaitra (March-April), this place looks like a Kumbh-Mela, filled with devotees.
 Also, Sheetala is a sanskrit term which means ‘one who cools’.
 Tantric and Puranic literature have clear mentions of Goddess Sheetala.
 Since people from not only India but various other countries visit it, it is one f the most famous temples in India.

 Jwalamukhi Temple is a famous Shakti Peetha where Goddess Sati’s tongue fell.
 The temple consists of a copper pipe from where natural gas emits.
 Then, priests of this temple lit it to produce a flawless blue flame where worshipers pay respects to this flame- a menifestation of Goddess Sati.